F5Networks/f5-cloud-failover-extension/docs/userguide/configuration.rst

 Once the Package is installed, you will use the REST endpoints to configure the Cloud Failover Extension.

-1. Using a RESTful API client, send a GET request to the URI ``https://{{host}}/mgmt/shared/cloud-failover/info`` to ensure Cloud Failover Extension is running properly.
-You should receive an expect response of `success` after you have posted this declaration.
+1. Using a RESTful API client, send a GET request to the URI ``https://{{host}}/mgmt/shared/cloud-failover/info`` to ensure Cloud Failover Extension is installed and running.

-   For illustration purposes, the example below uses `curl` on the BIG-IP itself and the utililty `jq` to pretty print the JSON output:
+   For illustration purposes, the examples below use `curl` on the BIG-IP itself and the utililty `jq` to pretty print the JSON output:

    .. code-block:: shell

       [admin@bigip-A:Active:In Sync] config # curl -su admin: -X GET http://localhost:8100/mgmt/shared/cloud-failover/info | jq .
       {
-          "message": "success"
+         "version": "1.2.3",
+         "release": "0",
+         "schemaCurrent": "1.2.3",
+         "schemaMinimum": "1.2.3"
       }

-2. Copy one of the :ref:`example-declarations` which best matches the configuration you want to use.
+2. Copy one of the example declarations from the individual cloud provider sections or one of the :ref:`example-declarations` which best matches the desired configuration.
 See each provider section for additional details and requirements.

    - :ref:`aws`
    - :ref:`gcp`
    - :ref:`azure`

-3. Paste or copy the declaration into your API client, and modify names and/or IP addresses as applicable.
-The key and value pair can be arbitrary but they must match the tags or labels that you assign to the infrastructure within the cloud provider.
+3. Paste or copy the declaration into your API client, and modify any names, addresses, routes, or properties as applicable.
+If the configuration requires tags, the key and value pair in the configuration can be arbitrary but they must match the tags or labels that you assign to the infrastructure within the cloud provider.
 You can craft your declaration with any key and value pair as long as it matches what is in the configuration.
 For example:

    .. code-block:: json